keithasaurus/koda-validate/README.md

             return Err("expected a float")
 ```

-What this is doing:
+What is this doing?
 - extending `Validator`, using the following types:
   - `Any`: type of input allowed
   - `float`: the type of the validated data
   - `JSONValue`: the type of the error in case of invalid data
-- wrapping the submitted `val` in an `Ok` and returning that if `val` is a `float`
+- wrapping the submitted `val` in an `Ok` and returning it if `val` is a `float`
 - wrapping an error message in `Err` if `val` is not a float

-This is all well and good, but we'll probably want to be able to check against values of the floats, such as setting
+This is all well and good, but we'll probably want to be able to validate against values of the floats, such as
-min or max thresholds.
+min or max checks.
 For this we use `Predicate`s.
 This is what the `FloatValidator` in Koda Validate looks like:

 ```python